suksmono/scirep-2025/README.md

 # scirep-2025
-##supporting codes for scirep 2025 paper
+## supporting codes for scirep 2025 paper
-## more codes to come ... after the paper is published
+## codes for producing the images in the main paper and supplementary information have been uploaded